-CAIIB Exams are conducted by IIBF.
+CAIIB 2023 Exams are conducted by IIBF.
 CAIIB is one of many the flagship courses offered by IIBF, twice a year.
 It is conducted in the months of June & December every year.
-This course of CAIIB has a total of 3 subjects out of which 2 are compulsory and ABM or Advanced Bank Management is one of the two & the 3rd one is elective.
+This course of CAIIB 2023 has a total of 5 subjects out of which 4 are compulsory and ABM or Advanced Bank Management is one of the four papers & the 5th one is an elective paper.

 Advanced Bank Management has 4 modules which are further divided into several units.

-Scarcity Definition: Economics is a social science, “the science that studies human behavior as a relationship between ends & scarce means that have alternative uses.” as given by Prof. Lionel Robbins it’s defined as the study of “means” and “Ends”.
+Definition of Scarcity: Economics is a social science, “the science that studies human behaviour as a relationship between ends & scarce means that have alternative uses.” as given by Prof. Lionel Robbins it’s defined as the study of “means” and “Ends”.
 This definition is based on:

 Read Also:- ABM Paper Economic Terms Very Important

 - The means to satisfy human wants are limited

 - Resources are limited & also have alternative uses